-All riders, teams' personnel, officials, organisers and all the persons involved in any capacity whatsoever participating in the FIM Land Speed World Records (hereinafter referred to "World Records") undertake, on behalf of themselves, their employees, and agents, to observe all the provisions of:
+All riders, teams' personnel, officials, organisers and all the persons involved in any capacity whatsoever participating in the FIM Land Speed World Records (hereinafter referred to as the "World Records") undertake, on behalf of themselves, their employees and agents, to observe all the provisions of:

-- SPORTING REGULATIONS
+- 1. SPORTING REGULATIONS

 - 2. TECHNICAL REGULATIONS

 - 3. DISCIPLINARY AND ARBITRATION CODE

-- MEDICAL CODE
+- 4. MEDICAL CODE

-- 5. ANTIDOPING CODE
+- 5. ANTI-DOPING CODE

 - 6. ENVIRONMENTAL CODE

-- CODE OF ETHICS
+- 7. CODE OF ETHICS

-as supplemented and amended from time to time: Updated versions available on https://www.fim-moto.com/en/
+as supplemented and amended from time to time (hereinafter referred to as the "Regulations").

+Updated versions of the Regulations are available on www.fim-moto.com.

-All the persons mentioned above may be penalised in accordance with the provisions of the FIM Land Speed World Records Regulations (hereinafter referred to "Regulations").
+All the persons mentioned above may be penalised in accordance with the provisions of all these FIM Regulations and Codes (hereinafter referred to as the "Regulations").